A Timeline of Local History

 First Melbourne Road Board meeting.

-675 mm (26 inchs) highest rainful ever recorded at Wongan Hills.
+675 mm (26 inches) highest rainfall ever recorded at Wongan Hills.

-1923 Shire purchases a horse drawn grader.
-Ballidu School is opened.
+1923 Shire purchased a horse-drawn grader.
+Ballidu School was opened.

-1925 Power plant supplies DC current to the town.
+1925 Power plant supplied DC current to the town.

-State farm established to research crops and stocking for the wheat belt.
+A State farm was established to research crops and stocking for the Wheatbelt.

-1926 Melbourne Road Board officially renamed Wongan Ballidu Road Board.
+1926 Melbourne Road Board was officially renamed Wongan Ballidu Road Board.

 1928 Permanent Post Office built in Wilson Street.

-Shops built Corner Quinlan and Fenton Street. for Mr Stonestreet.
+Shops built Corner Quinlan and Fenton Street. for Mr Norman Stonestreet.

-National Bank built of local stone in Quinlan Street.
+National Bank was built of local stone on Quinlan Street.

 Golf club built near the Railway Dam.